SEMOSS/documentation/docusaurus/docs/Get Started/Key Concepts.md

 1. **client** - houses frontend code, which can be a React application or any other desired framework
     * _**Not supported** - Streamlit_
-2. **java** - a conglomerate of Java classes (what we call "reactors") that can directly interact with the CFG AI Server
+2. **java** - a conglomerate of Java classes (what we call "reactors") that can directly interact with the SEMOSS Server
     * It is not necessary to have a Java folder unless custom backend code is required
 3. **classes** - contains the compiled reactors within the Java folder
 4. **portals** - bundled version of frontend code (static HTML/CSS/JavaScript version of your frontend code)